ClarissaDamas/Statistical-Test/README.md

 # Statistical Test

 Statistical Test improves a statistics calculus 15x faster than humans and much more secure from mistakes.
-The project finds the Z-score number used in deep calculus to receive effective probability results, a crucial tool for science, business, and economics.
+The project finds the Z-score number used in deep calculus to receive effective probability results, a crucial tool for science, business, and economics.Apart from other libraries, this project is user-friendly, requires only 383 KB and if there is missing data the Statistical Test calculates for you.

 For further explanations about Z-score you can access this [website](https://www.khanacademy.org/math/statistics-probability/modeling-distributions-of-data/z-scores/a/z-scores-review).